Oskru/BankAccountSystem/README.md

 2. Open the project in your preferred Java IDE.
 3. Run the `BankAccountSystem` class.
 4. Follow the prompts to create and manage accounts.
-5. Use the "Check exchange rate" option to check the exchange rate of a currency.
+5. Use the "Check exchange rate" option to check the exchange rate of a currency (please note, that it's calculated with USD by default).

 ## Classes